Hours of Operation

 Sexually transmitted diseases (STDs), also known as sexually transmitted infections (STIs) is a term used to describe over 20 different types of infections that include chlamydia, gonorrhea, syphilis, HIV, trichomoniasis, hepatitis B and human papillomavirus (HPV).
 STDs are also known by the term “venereal disease.”
 The LENOWISCO Health District offers confidential testing and treatment for sexually transmitted infections.
 For more information about testing, treatment and charges, please call your local county health department.

 HIV stands for human immunodeficiency virus.
 It is the virus that can lead to acquired immunodeficiency syndrome, or AIDS.
 Unlike some other viruses, the human body cannot get rid of HIV.
 That means that once you have HIV, you have it for life.
 Confidential testing and counseling are offered along with case management and assistance with paying for medical care and medications through the Ryan White program for those diagnosed with HIV.
-[LINK to Our Special Programs page]
+Special Programs

 This program is designed to provide pre-exposure prophylaxis (medication) and education to clients who are at substantial risk for HIV infection.
 To be eligible for PrEP, an individual must be at least 18 years of age; a Virginia resident; and willing to participate in adherence and follow-up interventions.
 For more information, contact your local county health department.